 If you're looking for an alternative, see our recommendations for the best vacuums for tile floors, the best vacuums for hardwood floors, and the best laminate floor vacuums.

 The BISSELL CrossWave HydroSteam is a slight improvement on the BISSELL CrossWave Pet Pro, but the latter does have its own advantages.
 The HydroSteam offers better stain-clearing performance, and its more powerful motor allows it to clear away debris in cracks and crevices a little more easily.
-However, the CrossWave Pet Pro is noticeably lighter and easier to maneuver, and it has an easier time of dealing with pet hair on carpets.
+However, the CrossWave Pet Pro is noticeably lighter and easier to maneuver, and it has an easier time dealing with pet hair on carpets.

 The BISSELL CrossWave HydroSteam is better than the BISSELL CrossWave Cordless Max.
-The HydroSteam provides better debris pickup performance on bare floors, and its steam-release function results in superior stain-clearing performance.
+The HydroSteam provides better debris-pickup performance on bare floors, and its steam-release function results in superior stain-clearing performance.
 On the other hand, the CrossWave Cordless Max has a lighter, more maneuverable build, and its cordless design makes it easier to clean faraway areas.

 The BISSELL CrossWave HydroSteam feels decently well-built.
 Its body is made mostly from hard plastic, and it has an aluminum wand with rubberized floorhead wheels.
 Overall, it feels pretty similar to other models in BISSELL's CrossWave lineup; the plastic used in its construction sounds somewhat hollow when tapped, yet the appliance itself is rather heavy.
 Thankfully, it's also quite easy to take apart and reassemble.